mzattera/v4j/docs/008/index.md

 <a id="Note1">**{1}**</a> Class [`BuildSlotStateMachine`](https://github.com/mzattera/v4j/blob/v.9.0.0/eclipse/io.github.mzattera.v4j-apps/src/main/java/io/github/mzattera/v4j/applications/slot/BuildSlotStateMachine.java) was used for
 this purpose.
 It provides means to generate and evaluate state machines and output thm indifferent formats, including a grammar and Java code.

-<a id="Note2">**{2}**</a> A parameter my code use, is the minimum amount of terms using an edge of the state machine
+<a id="Note2">**{2}**</a> A parameter my code uses is the minimum amount of terms using an edge of the state machine
 (that is, a specific sequence of two characters).
 For the machine in this note, I used a minimum weight of 10.
-A machine with higher F-Score (TP=1'194, Precision=0.371, Recall=0.232, F-score0.286)  can be created using a minimum weight of 5; its grammar is described in
+A machine with higher F-Score (TP=1'194, Precision=0.371, Recall=0.232, F-score=0.286)  can be created using a minimum weight of 5; its grammar is described in
-[StateMachine05_grammar.txt](https://github.com/mzattera/v4j/blob/v.9.0.0/resources/analysis/slots/StateMachine05_grammar.txt) and a graphical representation suitable fro Gephi can be found in `StateMachine05.gephi` in [same folder](https://github.com/mzattera/v4j/blob/v.9.0.0/resources/analysis/slots/).
+[StateMachine05_grammar.txt](https://github.com/mzattera/v4j/blob/v.9.0.0/resources/analysis/slots/StateMachine05_grammar.txt) and a graphical representation suitable for [Gephi](https://gephi.org/) can be found in `StateMachine05.gephi` in [same folder](https://github.com/mzattera/v4j/blob/v.9.0.0/resources/analysis/slots/).
-I this discussion I am ignoring it, as it is also slightly more complex that the one presented here.
+I this discussion, I am ignoring it, as it is also slightly more complex that the one presented here.

 <a id="Note3">**{3}**</a> A version of this graph that can be visualized using [Gephi](https://gephi.org/) (`StateMachine.gephi`) is stored [here](https://github.com/mzattera/v4j/tree/master/resources/analysis/slots).